Welcome to Edumir!

 We have discussed almost everything on electric charges in another article (link is given in the related posts section at below).
 In this article, we are going to discuss the basic properties of an electric charge.
 This will be helpful for the students of class 10 and class 12.
 Contents in this article: What is electric charge?
 Properties of electric charge Quantization of electric charge Electronic Theory of Charge Law … Read more

-• Basic logic gates with truth tables & diagram | 2 & 3 input
+• Basic logic gates with truth tables and diagrams

 For more articles, please go through the menu bar or the Categories at the right sidebar.